dgoenka/DivyanshGoenka_Tutedude_Python_Assignment_2/README.md

-# DivyanshGoenka_Tutedude_Python_Assignments
+# DivyanshGoenka_Tutedude_Python_Assignments_2

-This repository contains the Python assignments completed by Divyansh Goenka for the Tutedude Python course.
+This repository contains the Python Assignment no. 2 completed by Divyansh Goenka for the Tutedude Python course.

 ## Overview

 This project showcases various Python programming concepts and problem-solving skills through a series of assignments.
 Each assignment focuses on specific aspects of Python, including:

-* **Basic Syntax and Data Types:** Working with variables, operators, strings, numbers, and boolean values.
 * **Control Flow:** Implementing conditional statements (if-else) and loops (for, while).
-* **Data Structures:** Utilizing lists, tuples, dictionaries, and sets.
-* **Functions:** Defining and calling functions, understanding scope, and using parameters.
-* **File Handling:** Reading from and writing to files.
-* **Object-Oriented Programming (OOP):** Creating classes and objects, understanding inheritance and polymorphism.
-* **Modules and Packages:** Importing and using modules, creating custom modules.
-* **Error Handling:** Implementing try-except blocks to handle exceptions.

 ## Structure

 The repository is organized as follows:

-* Each assignment is likely contained within its own Python file (e.g., `assignment1.py`, `assignment2.py`).
+* Each task is contained within its own Python file (e.g., `task_one.py`, `task_two.py`).
-* Additional files may be present for specific tasks or modules.

 ## How to Use